 It can be a challenging task for brands to dominate popular social media platforms because of the sheer amount of information and competition that exists at the moment.
-To successfully gain visibility, you need to devise a distribution strategy that can help cut through the noise and present their content in front of relevant audiences at all times.
+To successfully gain visibility, you need to devise a distribution strategy that can help cut through the noise and present your content in front of relevant audiences at all times.
 When you can growth hack a platform to get optimal results, it can lead your brand into a better financial position and the highest traffic from your site to your desired social platform.

 5) Get Influencers to Review Products

-Influencer marketing can positively impact your company when done correctly; the main thing is finding and engaging with the right influencers.
+Influencer marketing can positively impact your company when done correctly.
+The main thing is finding and engaging with the right influencers.
 Social media influencers have become essential individuals to get the word out there about a product or service.
-For this reason, many companies have added using influencers as part of their growth hacking plan.
+For this reason, many companies have added using influencers to their growth hacking plan.
 By offering a free account in exchange for reviews, you can reach an even larger audience and establish brand loyalty.
-In addition to getting influencers to review products or services, you can also invite people and actual consumers to be brand ambassadors and contribute to their content in exchange for items.
-This is a great way to get not only content but also free promotion.
+In addition to getting influencers to review products or services, you can also invite people and actual consumers to be brand ambassadors and contribute to your content in exchange for items.
+This is a great way to not only get quality content but also free promotion.

 6) Run Retargeting Campaigns

 It is possible that a campaign may not be successful the first time that it launches.
 So, to test whether or not it will work, you can consider retargeting your campaigns to new audiences.
 Even so, retargeting a user who bounces immediately from a company’s owned media can be a waste of money and annoying.
 So, you need to consider exactly who you want to reach and how you are going to retarget your audiences.

 7) Take Advantage of Chatbots ASAP